Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Can obesity have an effect on the baby?

 These babies tend to have more body fat than other babies.
-The research does show that the higher the birth weight of a baby, the higher the risk of them developing childhood obesity.
+The research does show that the higher the birth weight of a baby, the higher the risk of developing childhood obesity.

 Chronic conditions: if you are obese while you are pregnant, your baby is at an increased risk of developing chronic health conditions such as diabetes or heart disease when they become adults.